Alessandro Canelli

 Alessandro Canelli (born 9 June 1971 in Novara) is an Italian politician.

 He is a member of the right-wing populist party Lega Nord.
 Canelli was elected Mayor of Novara on 19 June 2016 and took office on 21 June.

+Biography

+After earning his high school diploma in the science track from the “Alessandro Antonelli” High School in Novara, he graduated with a degree in Economics and Business Administration from Bocconi University in Milan, and subsequently earned a specialization in Public Administration Economics.
+He is a partner and director of Europol S.a.s. and head of corporate and commercial security services.
+Until 2014, he was a staff member in the Business Development Office of the Filarete Foundation in Milan.